RyanRongY/cse15l-lab-reports/lab-report-4-week-8.md

     *For Snippet3.md*

-    I don't think this bug can be fixed within 10 lines also.
+    I don't think this bug can be fixed within 10 lines.
 First of all, we would need to implement some changes about skipping `'\n'` characters while iterating through the whole `.md` file.
 Moreover, this test file also has the problem of not matching parens and brackets.
 We also need to implement a method similar to the adjustment for `Snippet2.md` as stated above.
 Since we need to make such 2 changes, I think it impractical to make the program work for this file with small code changes.